-WIth spring comes one of the most iconic symbols of the season—the blooming of the famous Washington, DC cherry blossoms.
-Each year, visitors flock to the nation's capital to take part in the National Cherry Blossom Festival, a citywide celebration of the blooms.
-The festival includes various events like the Blossom Kite Festival, Petalpalooza, and the National Cherry Blossom Festival Parade.
+Springtime brings one of the most iconic symbols of the season—the blooming of the famous Washington, DC cherry blossoms.
+Each year, more than 1.5 million visitors flock to the nation's capital to take part in the National Cherry Blossom Festival, a citywide celebration of the pink and white blooms.
+The festival includes lots of fun events like the Blossom Kite Festival, Petalpalooza, and the National Cherry Blossom Festival Parade.

-This year's National Cherry Blossom Festival takes place from March 20 to April 17, 2022.
-Peak bloom—the time when 70 percent of the cherry blossoms are open—is predicted for March 22-25, 2022.
+This year's National Cherry Blossom Festival takes place from March 18 to April 16, 2023.
+Peak bloom—the time when 70 percent of the cherry blossoms are open—is predicted for March 22-25, 2023.
 But you don't have to attend one of the festival events to enjoy the cherry blossoms.
-Read on for 11 great places to see the Washington, DC cherry blossoms with your family, from the famous (and busy) Tidal Basin to some lesser-known gems.
+Here are 12 great places to see the DC cherry blossoms with your family, from the famous (and busy) Tidal Basin to some lesser-known gems.
+Trust me—whichever of these spots you choose, the blooms will be breathtaking just the same.

-For more springtime fun with your family, check out our Spring Fun Guide for Kids and Families in Washington, DC.
+For more ways to keep the kiddos busy all season long, check out our Spring Fun Guide for Kids and Families in Washington, DC.

-The Tidal Basin’s main parking lot on Maine Avenue SW is closed off for a festival welcome area.
-Here families can find information and activity tents, a performance stage, food tents, and porta-potties.
-Performances representing Japanese and American culture take place on the stage from 12-6pm during peak bloom dates.
+If you can, stop by the festival welcome area off West Basin Drive SW on the northwest side of the Tidal Basin, near the FDR and Martin Luther King Jr. memorials.
+There you'll find information and activity tents, a stage, food tents, and porta-potties.
+Performances representing Japanese and American culture take place on the stage during peak bloom dates.
 The Tidal Basin is free to visit and is open from 6am to midnight.

 Tidal Basin pedal boats are available for rent starting in April.
 Photo courtesy of the National Park Service